 Applicants shall be under the age of 35 unless exempt from such age limitation as provided in Section 5/10-2.1-6 of the Board of Fire and Police Commissioners Act.
 Proof of birth date will be required at time of application.

 Are there any factors that may disqualify a candidate?

 The Board may refuse to examine an applicant or, after examination, to certify him/her as ineligible.

-- Who, if applying for a position as a police officer, does not possess a Peace Officer Wellness Evaluation Report (POWER) certificate issued no later than 12 months of the date of any conditional offer of employment.
+Who, if applying for a position as a police officer, does not possess a current and valid Peace Officer Wellness Evaluation Report (POWER) test certification card at a time to be determined by the Board of Fire and Police Commission.